-The Oculus Pavilion was funded by the Quintin Hogg Trust and designed and built by third year Architecture students from the University of Westminster lead by Maria Kramer, director of Room 102 ltd. The design was also part of the London Festival of Architecture.
+The Oculus Pavilion was QHT funded and designed and built by third year students from the School of Architecture+Cities at the University of Westminster.

 Innovative design and production methods were used with all the structural elements CNC cut and the design and construction was algorithmically supported with Grasshopper software.

 The circular structure with a view into the sky was inspired by Architect Vladimir Tatlin’s 1919 design for the Tatlin Tower, a design not realised until a sculpture was built in 1971 as part of the ‘Art in Revolution’ Exhibition at the Hayward Gallery.
-The 1971 sculpture was reconstructed at the rear patio of the Marylebone Campus, the same location where the students’ Oculus pavilion will be exhibited this year.
+The 1971 sculpture was reconstructed at the rear patio of the University of Westminster’s Marylebone Campus, the same location where the students’ Oculus pavilion was initially exhibited.
 Tatlin’s Tower was an ‘avant-garde structural design’ which had a considerable impact on contemporary artistic thinking.

-Maria Kramer, Lecturer in Architecture at the University of Westminster “This is an exciting opportunity for students to experience the detail design and building process first hand, understanding the complex development of translating a cutting edge proposal into a build structure.
-The rear podium is benefitting from an exciting pavilion showcasing the possibility of using the external space socially all year round.
+The project was initiated and lead by senior lecturer Maria Kramer and it was part of the London Festival of Architecture: “This is an exciting opportunity for students to experience the detail design and building process first hand, understanding the complex development of translating a cutting-edge proposal into a build structure.
 We used innovative CNC technology manufacturing more than 300 component pieces at the university’s own Fabrication Laboratory.
-With the help of the structural engineers StructureMode and Weber Industries we managed the construction process bridging the gap between academia and practice. ”
+With the help of the structural engineers StructureMode and Weber Industries we managed the construction process promoting knowledge exchange and applied research. ”